sderose/ragnarok/Dominus/DOC/ReferenceManual.md

     ** CTYPE is added to distinguish parameter entities that consist of a list of names (possibly with connectors, as in SGML) -- this is to make it much easier to map between XSD and DTD.
+    * There is a new content model validator that leverages Python regex processing.

 ===Extensions related to document markup syntax===

     * </> ends the current element regardless of name.
     * <|> ends the current element and starts a new one of the same name.
-    * Slightly more powerful marked sections, such as the IGNORE keyword (including control via entities).
-May add a nesting option.
+    * Marked sections can do slightly more, such as the IGNORE keyword (including control via entities).
-    * Case-folding can be turned on and off separately for element/attribute names, entity names, and reserved words (like #PCDATA).
-There is a choice of folding to upper, to lower, or via case_fold, all of which have slightly different effects in Unicode edge cases.
+    * Case-folding can be turned on and off separately for element/attribute names, entity names, reserved words (like #PCDATA), and namespace URIs.
+There is a choice of
+folding to upper, to lower, or via case_fold, all of which have slightly different effects in Unicode edge cases.
     * Whitespace can be switched between the definitions used in XML, HTML, WHATWG, etc.), so tokenizing and normalizing List attributes adjusts.
     * SYSTEM identifiers can have multiple following qlits, to be tried in order.
-This is because I constantly have to swap them out when sending documents back and forth with colleagues; this way we can both put our paths in there and forget about it.
+This is because I constantly have to swap them out when sending documents back and forth with colleagues, and this way we can both put our paths in there and forget about it.
-    * For those who dislike colons for namespaces, you can swap in a different character.

 ===Extensions related to overlapping markup===

-A few accommodations may be provided for specialized applications involving markup overlap.
+A few accommodations are provided, mosty in the parser, for specialized applications involving markup overlap.
-    * You can switch the parser "olist" mode, in which is it possible to close any element type that is open, not just the current element.
+    * You can switch the parser to "olist" mode, in which is it possible to close any element type that is open, not just the current element.
 The closed element is removed from the list of open elements (hence the name), but the list is not popped back to there.
 This allows certain kinds of overlapping structures, discussed in various papers on the MECS system.
     * You can open or close multiple elements truly simultaneously, via syntax like <b~i> and </b~i>.
-    * I am considering adding suspend and resume (inspired by but not identical to TagML), like <p>...<-p>...<+p>...</p>, and/or direct support for Trojan-style milestones.
-The DOM++ implementation will daisy-chain the items (tbd).
+    * The parse can track suspend and resume events (inspired by but not identical to TagML), like <p>...<-p>...<+p>...</p>.

-==Conventions==
+    * I plan to add support for these features and for Trojan-style milestones in the DOM++ implementation, such as daisy-chain the items (tbd).

 ===Layout===

 * Everybody gets a shebang line.

-* 1 blank lines ahead of defs (skipped for groups of one-liners).
+* 1 blank line ahead of defs (skipped for groups of one-liners).
 2 blank lines and a line of "#" before classes or other major divisions.

 * If-conditions and return values not parenthesized; for and while usually are.

 * If there is a bunch of inits together, I line up the values for readability.
 Yeah, I know I'm weird on that.

+and often labelled on the "def" line with a comment giving the class.
+I find this helpful for readability.

+* Methods that are not part of DOM proper, are tagged by a comment on their "def" lines, saying where they're from.
+For

+    isElement(self) -> bool:  # HERE
+    innerXML(self) -> str:  # HTML
+    Text(text:str) -> TextNode:  # WHATWG
+    tail(self) -> str:  # ETREE
+    writexml(self):  # MINIDOM

+This is not done everywhere yet, and I'm debating how best to flag methods that are in (say) DOM but here added to other classes, methods that add new parameters, and infrastructure (like Enums, XStrings, etc).
+I have not generally labelled methods that are normal Python ones, such as built-in list or dict operations that Node and NamedNodeMap (respectively) get.

 ===Names===